 More alarming for the employers is that barely one-in-six (17 percent) perpetrators gets caught, so it’s likely that much of the $2.8 billion remains undetected and unrecovered.

 However, it’s not all doom and gloom.
 The research shows that the introduction of automated expense management software reduces the incidence of expense fraud by more than two-thirds.
-Simply by implementing a solution where employees know that an organisation’s expense policy is being enforced can often provide a suitable deterrent for most.
+Simply by implementing a solution where employees know that an organization’s expense policy is being enforced can often provide a suitable deterrent for most.
 Those who submit their expenses either by giving receipts to an administrator or with a spreadsheet are three times more likely to commit expense fraud than those who use an automated solution.

 Our choice of Chrome River EXPENSE was made in part due to the very user-friendly interface, easy configurability, and the clear commitment to impactful customer service – all aspects in which Chrome River was the clear winner.
 While Chrome River is not as large as some of the other vendors we considered, we found that to be a benefit and our due diligence showed that it could support us as well as any large players in the space, along with a personalized level of customer care.